sixpack/sixpack/README.rst

 Production Notes
 ================

-We recommend running Sixpack on .. _gunicorn: https://github.com/benoitc/gunicorn in production.
+We recommend running Sixpack on gunicorn_ in production.
 You will need to install gunicorn in your virtual environment before running the following.

 To run the sixpack server using gunicorn/gevent - a separate installation - you can run the following::